iangreenleaf/blog_house/_drafts/the-rain-garden.md

 The best resource I found for rain garden design and installation was [this guide from Blue Thumb]({% link /assets/files/rain-garden-manual.pdf %}).
 It offers a lot of useful information, including a lot of very specific practical advice that is invaluable if you're going to be doing the installation yourself.

-TODO plant lists
+Another good resource (that didn't exist when I did this project) is the [Lawn to Legumes planting guide](https://bwsr.state.mn.us/sites/default/files/2020-06/Planting%20for%20Pollinators_updated_2020.pdf).

+Plant lists are also a great way to get started without a lot of prior knowledge.
+I can't find the plant list I used the most when making my design—it was especially nice because it was a selection of relatively easy-to-find plants, and it listed not only basic information about the plants but also where in the rain garden (basin, sides, top) they would be best suited.
+If I were doing the project now, I think I would start with the [Lawns to Legumes rain garden template](https://bwsr.state.mn.us/sites/default/files/2019-08/Rain%20Garden%20template_acc.pdf), the [UMN Extension rain garden guide](https://extension.umn.edu/landscape-design/rain-gardens#choose-plants-1778663) and the [Xerces Society plant lists](https://xerces.org/publications/plant-lists).

-The other good way to determine this for specific plants is [Prairie Moon's excellent plant information](https://www.prairiemoon.com/).
+The other good way to determine the best location for specific plants is [Prairie Moon's excellent plant information](https://www.prairiemoon.com/).
 They list moisture preferences for each plant, which is a good approximation of where they'd like to be in a rain garden.
 Plants listed as "wet" and "medium-wet" will likely be happy in the bottom of the basin.
 "Dry" or "medium-dry" plants need to be fully outside of the basin.